 Airbag readiness: If this light fails to illuminate when the ignition is turned on, continues to flash or remains on, have the system serviced immediately by your authorized dealer.
-A chime will also sound when a malfunction in the supplemental restraint system has been detected.
+A chime will sound when there is a malfunction in the indicator light.

-Safety belt: Reminds you to fasten vour safety belt.
+Safety belt: Reminds you to fasten your safety belt.
 A Belt-Minder® chime will also sound to remind you to fasten your safety belt.
 Refer to the Seating and Safety Restraints chapter to activate/deactivate the Belt-Minder® chime feature.